laurelherting/lmh-headspace/AWS/security.md

 * Paying account should be used for billing purposes only
    * Don't deploy resources into paying account

-### AWS Security Qs
-* Are uploads to S3 buckets public or private by default?
-  * private
-* Do new AMIs created default to public or private?
-  * private
-* Do customers have any access to physical drives on ec2?
-  * yes
-* What are some of the delivery options for SNS?
-  * HTTP and HTTPS subscription types

 ### Network ACLs are stateful
 * To allow access on port 443: add rules allowing 443 for both both inbound AND add outbound traffic